The Department today

-Students from around the world participate in large numbers on our online short courses - currently we offer about 60 short courses in the Humanties, and several more short online modules in a range of science subjects as part of our professional development offerings.
+Students from around the world participate in large numbers on our online short courses – currently we offer more than 120 short courses in the humanties and sciences – including modules in a range of science subjects as part of our professional development offerings.

-Our provision of online learning was made possible by the creation of our Technology Assisted Lifelong Learning (TALL) team in 1996.
-Our first online course was offered in 1999 – some of the first fully online learning courses available in the UK, and TALL has since created a wide portfolio of courses for the Department, as well as for other departments of the University and other institutions.
+Our provision of online learning was made possible by the creation of our Technology-Assisted Lifelong Learning (TALL) team in 1996.
+Our first online course was offered in 1999 – some of the first fully online learning available in the UK.
+TALL has since created a wide portfolio of courses for the Department, as well as for other departments of the University and other institutions.

 Change and challenge

-Over 135+ years we've seen many changes in the world around us - in society, politics and technology, to name just a few factors.
+Over the course of 140 years we've seen many changes – in society, politics and technology, to name just a few factors.

-A serious challenge we've faced in recent years has been the withdrawal of state funding for education, particularly as it affects students who already have a university qualification but wish to continue their studies.
-It is a tribute to the desire of the public to have access to the University that enrolment on our courses remains buoyant despite the increases in fees that were been necessary, and that since that time our student numbers have increased dramatically.
+A serious challenge we faced at the dawn of the 21st century was the withdrawal of state funding for education – particularly as it affects students who already had a university qualification but wished to continue their studies.
+It is a tribute to the desire of the public to have access to the University that enrolment on our courses remained buoyant, despite the increases in fees that were been necessary, and that since that time our student numbers have increased dramatically.